-Buildings and improvements Furniture and equipment Equipment under capital lease Vehicles 10 to 45 years 3 to 10 years 6 years
+Buildings and improvements 10 to 45 years

+Furniture and equipment 3 to 10 years

+Equipment under capital lease 6 years

-5 years
+Vehicles 5 years

 Contributions of long-lived assets, or of cash or other assets, that must be used to acquire long-lived assets, are reported as increases in temporarily restricted net assets.
 Restrictions are considered met, and an appropriate amount reclassified to unrestricted net assets, over the useful life of the long-lived assets as determined by the Chapter's depreciation policy.